azardilis/fa_metabolism/doc/notes.md

 simulation of biological systems.
 So this is an attempt to fill in the gap with mathematical methods and mathematical models.

-But since Computer Science has developed appproaches to specifically tackle the complexity of systems of interacting components, can we use those practises to talk about biological systems more formally?
+But since Computer Science has developed approaches to specifically tackle the complexity of systems of interacting components, can we use those practises to talk about biological systems more formally?
 In principle, yes.
 The computer science formalisms like process algebras,